-Blood alcohol concentration - Many factors must be considered when determining BAC, including physical size, gender, the amount of alcohol consumed, and the number of hours spent drinking.
-In most states (Indiana included), a person with a BAC of .08% is considered legally intoxicated.
-Breath, blood, and/or urine tests confirm BAC.
-Effects of impairment - If you are impaired, no vehicle is safer to drive than any other.
+Effects of impairment - If you are impaired, no vehicle is any safer to drive than another.
 In addition to the risk of causing injury (or death) to yourself or others, consider the probable economic impact to you, your motorcycle, and others around you if you attempt to operate your motorcycle (or any other vehicle) while under the influence of drugs or alcohol.